peptesta/divorce_analysis/README.md

     ```
 2. If you want you can use the already downloaded dataset, or you can download it from the [Kaggle link](https://www.kaggle.com/datasets/andrewmvd/divorce-predictors-data-based-on-gottman).
 3. Place the `divorce_data.csv` and `reference.tsv` files into a `/data` folder (you may need to create this folder).
+4. Create the `/graphs` folder (in order to get real time graphs about the data)
-4. Open `divorce_analysis.ipynb` in a Jupyter environment to view and run the full analysis.
+5. Open `divorce_analysis.ipynb` in a Jupyter environment to view and run the full analysis.